blueman-project/blueman/README.md

 * [openSUSE](http://software.opensuse.org/package/blueman?search_term=blueman)
 * [Ubuntu](http://packages.ubuntu.com/search?keywords=blueman)

+## Support / Troubleshooting

+Feel free to [open a GitHub issue](https://github.com/blueman-project/blueman/issues/new) for anything you need help with.
+If you're reporting a bug, please read the [Troubleshooting page](https://github.com/blueman-project/blueman/wiki/Troubleshooting) to provide all relevant information.

 ## Contributing

 Fork, make your changes, and issue a pull request.
 If you just want to edit a single file, GitHub will guide you through that process.